joegair/gair-group-docs/page/computation/diazo_ir.md

 {: .no_toc }

-This tutorial will demonstrate how to predict IR spectra using density functional theory.
+This tutorial will demonstrate how to predict IR spectra using density functional theory and compare the predicted spectrum with experimental results.
+All of the calculations and analysis can be performed directly from the ChimeraX+SEQCROW interface (no code).
 {: .fs-6 .fw-300 .text-jusify}

 All of the input, output, and analysis files for the calculations in this tutorial can be found [here](https://github.com/joegair/gair-group-docs/tree/main/assets/data/computation/diazo-ir/).
 The files are provided so that so that you can play around with visualization and analysis before running your own calculations.